-Steaming is one of the most popular cooking methods because it easily lets you infuse the flesh with flavor.
-It's quite common to add lemon slices, garlic, and herbs to the cooking water, adding flavor to the artichoke leaves and hearts as they steam.
+Steaming is the easiest way to cook an artichoke because it lets you infuse the flesh with flavor, without the drying out the flesh or losing flavor from boiling.
+It's quite common to add lemon slices, garlic, and herbs to the cooking water to add flavor to the artichoke leaves and hearts as they steam.

 Some people steam them in baskets, completely out of the water.
 Other people set whole artichokes in 1 inch of water, without a basket (which works well for pressure cooking or the instant pot).
 Either way, whole artichokes take 35-60 minutes to steam.
 Don't open the lid - that lets out heat and moisture and adds to the cooking time.

 Hearts and baby artichokes can also be steamed and take a lot less time.

 Baking is the most popular way to make stuffed artichokes.
 Baking warms the stuffing and melts cheese, which can also be done in a pressure cooker.
 But the main advantage of baking is that large batches can be completed at once, making it the most practical method when serving a crowd.